slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 $\langle B \vert (B \in \Omega) \sim \mathbf{P}(B \in \Omega) \rangle$,

 though to define it as such would contradict that definition since a random variable set encompassing all random variables would have to be contained within itself, making the definition self-referentially undefined.
 This would be analogous to defining a word in a dictionary by some other words plus itself.
-Perhaps contextually useful to make some inferences about its meaning based on the other words but ultimately meaningless since any reference to itself within the definition would point back to a non-converging turtles-all-the-way-down recursion of itself.
+Perhaps contextually useful to make some inferences about its meaning based on the other words but ultimately meaningless since any reference to itself within the definition would point back to a non-converging turtles-all-the-way-down recursion of itself (though not technically prohibited).
 Furthermore, something about Gödel's incompleteness theorem.

 Random variables may be also expressed as random variables relating other random variables, such as $\mathbf{P}(x > y)$.